 Domain name: Domain is a unique identification string.
 It should be a human-friendly address so that people will remember it while typing on the address bar.

-Path : it shows specific location of requested file on web server.
-Path may include hierarchy of directory to locate particular file.
+Path: It shows the specific location of the requested file on a web server.
+The path may include a hierarchy of directories to locate a particular file.

 Url : https://www.quizcure.com/seo/friendly-urls-structure